Yarra Valley Water

 Bacteria in the digester causes the waste to break down.
 As the waste breaks down, it generates biogas.
 Biogas is a mixture of gases, but is mostly methane (the same gas used in the natural gas network).
 The biogas is cleaned to remove odours and impurities.

-Stage 3 – burning the biogas to make energy
+Stage 3 – biogas is used to make energy

-We burn the biogas in an engine or turbine to generate electricity.
+The biogas is used to fuel an engine which generates electricity.
 The electricity can be used to power infrastructure, or can be exported to the power grid.

 What waste is accepted?